 What is changing with healthcare and My Number in Japan?

-This is the change with the most immediate practical impact for daily life.
 Japan’s healthcare system is transitioning from paper health insurance cards to My Number-based digital verification at clinics and hospitals.
-When you visit a doctor or hospital, you will increasingly be expected to scan your My Number card at a reception terminal to confirm your insurance eligibility and identity.
 The old paper health insurance cards are being phased out.
-Patients without a My Number card can use a temporary eligibility certificate (被保険者資格確認書) instead, but this requires additional administrative steps.
+Patients without a My Number card can use a temporary eligibility certificate (被保険者資格確認書) instead, but this requires additional steps.

 Bottom line for expats: If you do not have a My Number card yet, get one now.
 Hospital visits without it are becoming increasingly complicated.